srose69/Loomformer-Paraplex/README.md

 CPU execution is supported by the reference paths.
 CUDA is required for practical training of the reference-sized models and for the fused custom operators.

+The supported CUDA hardware floor is Pascal (`SM 6.0`).
+Pascal and Volta use the CUDA 12 profile and explicit compact SDPA attention.
+Ampere, Ada, Hopper and Blackwell use a validated FlashAttention or Transformer Engine varlen backend for `attn_impl: auto`.
+Backend startup probes execute forward and backward and report the captured import or kernel failure when validation fails.

 ## Design constraints

 LoomFormer deliberately keeps causal attention.
 Its full token-mixing path therefore remains quadratic in sequence length.
 Tria is not advertised as a replacement for attention; it adds an operator route across depth and selected temporal boundaries.